IDMNYU/BlinkingBeeping/week1.md

   * 555 timer reading
 * Assignment
   * Start a blog or website for the course.
 Email me the link before class next week.
   * _Due Thurs Feb 6 by 5pm_ On your website, write a short response to the readings (between 200-500 words).
 Following Crawford's argument of interaction as something that exists along a continuium, how do you define interactivity?
 Do you agree with his definition?
-How does this relate to Victor's 'rant' about interfaces?
   * buy the parts for class and bring them with you next week
   * get trained in the Makerspace